sfoster-prodigy/Zero-Trust-Maturity/Zero-Trust-Maturity-Discovery-Questions.md

         - Stringent evaluation and approval process for tenant-wide admin consent to applications.
         - User access to applications is limited, even with admin consent, through mechanisms like requiring user assignment.
         - Use of advanced tools for auditing and monitoring consent-related activities, ensuring continuous oversight and compliance.
+  - Are organization consent grants reviewed on a weekly basis for signs or indicators of attack?
+    - Traditional: Weekly reviews of organization consent grants are not conducted, leaving the organization vulnerable to illicit consent grant attacks.
+There is a lack of awareness and mechanisms to detect or respond to unauthorized application consents, making it difficult to identify or mitigate potential security breaches.
+This approach significantly heightens the risk of data exposure through overlooked malicious applications gaining unauthorized access.
+      - Indicators:
+        -
+        -
+        -
+    - Initial: The organization conducts manual reviews of consent grants on an ad hoc basis, possibly in response to specific incidents or when reminded of security best practices.
+This sporadic review process introduces a basic level of oversight but lacks the consistency needed to effectively monitor and control application permissions across the organization.
+Although this represents a step towards better security, the infrequency of reviews may still allow for unnoticed exploitation of consent permissions.
+      - Indicators
+        - Reviews are triggered by specific incidents rather than being routine.
+        - Some applications are scrutinized, but the process is not comprehensive.
+        - Manual checks of consent grants without the support of automation tools.
+    - Advanced: Regular, scheduled weekly reviews of organization consent grants are implemented, utilizing manual checks alongside some basic automated alerts to identify potential indicators of attack.
+This system enhances the organization's ability to detect and respond to illicit consent grants more effectively than ad hoc or unscheduled reviews.
+The process includes scrutinizing audit logs for unusual consent patterns and verifying admin consent actions, improving security but still relying on manual processes that may not catch all anomalies.
+      - Indicators:
+        - Scheduled audit log reviews to identify unusual consent patterns.
+        - Implementation of basic automated alerts for certain consent-related activities.
+        - Manual verification of admin consent actions, with occasional oversight of anomalies.
+    - Optimal: A comprehensive strategy encompasses automated monitoring systems, integrated with advanced security tools, to conduct continuous and real-time analysis of consent grants.
+This approach includes proactive measures, such as automated alerts for suspicious activities, and requires administrator approval for new application consents, ensuring a thorough review process.
+Weekly reviews are part of a broader, integrated security posture that includes education, policy enforcement, and incident response strategies, representing the highest standard for managing and mitigating risks associated with illicit consent grants.
+      - Indicators:
+        - No established protocol for reviewing application consents.
+        - Absence of alerts or logs review related to application permissions.
+        - Unauthorized applications can gain access without detection.
 #### Manage entitlement
   - Is there a comprehensive system in place for managing entitlements that ensures users have appropriate access rights to resources based on their roles and responsibilities?
     - Legacy: No comprehensive system is in place for managing entitlements.
 Users often have inappropriate access rights, leading to potential security risks and operational inefficiencies.